ConchyP/JS---Counting-Sheeps/README.md

 2) list = [ false, false, false ]

 Output:
-1) There are 17 sheep in total
+1) There are 17 sheeps in total
 2) UPS!!!
 Wolfs eaten Sheeps